What is reflux in babies?

 Reflux can be more common among babies who are born prematurely and babies who had a low birth weight.
 Babies and children who have an allergy to cow’s milk may are also more likely to develop reflux.

 Will it help with reflux if we switch from breastfeeding to formula?

 Babies who are breastfed and formula fed can both get reflux.
-But it’s generally accepted that breast milk is easier for babies to digest, so it’s recommended that you breastfeed your baby if possible.
+But it’s generally accepted that breast milk is easier for babies to digest, one of the many reasons it is recommended that you breastfeed your baby.